cadenas94/SuperStore/README.md

 Doing a test, selecting, for example, the year 2020 and an increment of 30%, the interface displays the next:

 ![image](https://user-images.githubusercontent.com/32109371/197025453-5ff49384-a92e-4a15-afdb-8941b1a4f296.png)

+Next Steps (NOT INCLUDED IN THE PROJECT)
+- Use of try and catch in the code to handle the error cases.
+- Use of a log package(Nlog or Log4net) to manage all the possible error cases and have a .log file which the exceptions track.
+- Development of automatic test from specific parameters.